oddguan/MCMC-Simulation/README.md

 ### Arguments:

 * `-t/--Temperature`: The T variable specified in first equation above.
+Default: 300
 * `-r`: The r variable specified in the first equation above.
+Default: 1
-* `-i/--iteration`: The number of time steps that the markov chain goes through
+* `-i/--iteration`: The number of time steps that the markov chain goes through.
+Default: 1000
-* `-n/--NumVertices`: The number of vertices that are going to be presented in the graph
+* `-n/--NumVertices`: The number of vertices that are going to be presented in the graph.
+Default: 5
-* `-b/--burnin`: A flag to specify whether burn-in or not (still work-in-progess)
+* `-b/--burnin`: A flag to specify whether burn-in or not (still work-in-progess).
+Default: false
-* `-c/--coordinates`: The coordinates of the nodes
+* `-c/--coordinates`: The coordinates of the nodes.
+Default: '[0,1,1,1,3,2,1,5,7,10]'

+## Contributions

+Contributions are welcome!!!
+Please feel free to submit a pull request, and I'll review it ASAP when I have time.
+If you are reading this, I really appreciate your time and I hope you'll enjoy using this simulator.

 ## TODO

 * Burn-in functionality is currently not supported.
 Will be updated in the near future.

+* Currently the project checks if two graphs are identical by counting the nodes, and doing a DFS starting at 0 on each of the graph to see if they produce the same result.
+This is obviously not good enough to compare two isomorphic graphs, but it should be good enough for my project.
+The API of jsnetworkx is just not friendly.
+Will update the project if the package improves its API.

 ## License